Sesame Logo

 Strong bonds don’t only help us feel happy in the moment.
 People with strong relationships have also been shown to live longer and healthier lives.

-Stress is the result of external stressors, which are triggers that can cause a person to feel threatened or overwhelmed.
-Examples of these stressors include deadlines, difficult conversations, or test results.
+The best way to combat stress and anxiety is to recognize what's causing it.
+Examples of common stressors include deadlines, difficult conversations, or test results.
 Once the stressor is resolved, stress levels tend to decrease, although stress can sometimes persist for longer periods of time.
 This persistent stress is referred to as chronic stress.

 Anxiety, however, is an internal response to stress.
 It is a type of emotional reaction that can linger even after the stressor has passed.
 Anxiety can also occur without any clear trigger or danger present.
 People with anxiety disorders often experience excessive worry or fear that can interfere with their daily lives.

-Learning to understand the key differences and similarities between stress and anxiety can help you come up with the most effective treatment plan for your unique situation.
+Learning to understand the differences and similarities between stress and anxiety can help you address and protect yourself from your stressors.

 If you feel caught in a cycle of anxiety and stress, Sesame offers hassle-free, affordable anxiety treatment online from quality health care providers.